mcaceresb/tablefill/docs/usage/04common-issues.md

   even if there is a comment halfway through.

 - New lines of the table must be on new lines of the `.tex` file

+- Only _one_ label is matched to a table.
+If there are duplicate labels in the input file(s), only the last one is kept.
+This is done so the user can continuously append results to the same input file.